 Mark Snyder is a composer, performer, producer, songwriter, video artist and teacher living in Jacksonville, Florida.
 Mark’s multimedia compositions have been described as “expansive, expressive, extremely human, ….Snyder’s compositions attract performers who resist to works with electronics as well as audiences who don’t think they want to hear computer processing.”
-Dr. Snyder is Visiting Assistant Professor of Music Business at Jacksonville University teaching courses in music business, audio production and music technology .
+Dr. Snyder is Assistant Professor of Music Business and Production at Jacksonville University teaching courses in music business, audio production and music technology .
 He earned his D.M.A. from the University of Memphis and an M.M. from Ohio University.
 He is a member of the American Society of Composers, Authors and Publishers (ASCAP), the Audio Engineering Society (AES), The National Academy of Recording Arts and Sciences (NARAS) Society of Composers Incorporated (SCI) and Society of Electroacoustic Musicians in the US (SEAMUS). marksnyder.org